 2 teaspoons soy sauce

-• Place a sheet of aluminum foil on the bottom of your baking pan to catch any drips, place the wire rack on top of this.
-If your rack isn’t a fairly small mesh place another sheet of aluminum foil on top of it to help keep the roast from sinking through as it cooks.
-Perforate this sheet all over with a fork so the juices can run through.
+Place a sheet of aluminum foil on the bottom of your baking pan to catch any drips, place the wire rack on top of this and grease it lightly with an oiled paper towel.

-• Score the shoulder with a sharp knife in a diamond pattern, cutting through the skin but not all the way through the fat into to meat (this step is the key to this recipe, without scoring the skin the crisping process takes too long; the skin burns before it gets nicely crisp).
-Rub the roast all over with a light coating of salt and place, skin side up, in the center of the rack.
+Score the shoulder with a sharp knife or scalpel in a diamond pattern, cutting through the skin but not all the way through the fat into to meat (this step is the key to this recipe, without scoring the skin the crisping process takes too long; the skin burns before it gets nicely crisp).
+Rub the roast all over with a light coating of salt and then place it skin side up on the center of the rack.
 Place the pineapple slices on foil sheets (a few slices in each packet, however many you can fit), sprinkle with Shabazi N.38, and wrap them tightly.
 Arrange these foil packets around the pork shoulder.

-• Drain the fat from the aluminum foil (discarding or reserving for another use) that you lined the sheet pan with and place the foil in a small saucepan, add 2 cups of water.
+Drain the fat from the aluminum foil (discarding or reserving for another use), then tear the dripping coated foil into small pieces and place in a saucepan with 2 cups of water.
 Bring to a boil and scrape the foil gently to dissolve all of the pan drippings and make a thin broth, the remove and discard the foil.
 Carefully unwrap the pineapple, adding the juices to the pot, and slice the rings into small pieces.
 Reduce the broth by 1/3 then add the chopped pineapple to the pot along with cider vinegar, dark rum, brown sugar, and soy sauce.
-Chill and hold until you are ready to serve the roast.
+Hold until you are ready to serve the roast.
 If you're serving the roast later you can chill the sauce and reheat.

-• Before serving: Preheat the oven to 475°F. Place a fresh sheet of aluminum foil on your baking sheet and the rack on top of that (clean the rack first if it's particularly dirty..
-Place the roast skin side up in the center of the rack and cook until the skin is puffy and crispy (generally 20-25 minutes depending on your oven’s actual temperature).
+To finish: Preheat the oven to 475°F. Place a fresh sheet of aluminum foil on your baking sheet and the rack on top of that (clean the rack first if it's particularly dirty..
+Place the roast skin side up in the center of the rack and cook until the skin is puffy and crispy (generally 20-25 minutes depending on your oven's actual temperature).
 Check frequently to make sure the skin does not burn (a spot or two is fine).
-Reheat the sauce and remove the roast to a cutting board.
+Warm the sauce and remove the roast to a cutting board.

 • Shred leftovers and combine with ketchup, vinegar, and Amber N.2 for easy pulled pork.
-Great in sandwiches and as an hors d’ouevre wrapped in a thin slice of dill pickle and held with a toothpick.
+Great in sandwiches or as an hors d'oeuvre wrapped in a thin slice of dill pickle and held with a toothpick.

 • Experiment with seasonal fruits and spices for the sauce.
 Some ideas: hard peaches and Mishmish N.33, quince and Ana N.36, green mango and Noga N.17, and play with other sweeteners, flavorful alcohols, and sources of acidity and salt.
 Softer fruits will yield more of a jammy consistency for the sauce and are worth trying too!
 Or just stir jam (blueberry is great) into the pan drippings, then season.

-• Some ideas from my brother Patrick: add shredded pork to macaroni and cheese (great with Swiss), or use some as a base for pozole (try this with cooked polenta cubes and Shabazi broth).
+• Some ideas from my brother Patrick: add shredded pork to macaroni and cheese (great with Swiss), or use some as a base for pozole (try this with cooked polenta cubes and Shabazi broth), or add to quesadillas!